 The central arches are 46 ft long and side arches 10ft.
-The overall length is 141 ft.
-The height is 31 ft.
+The viaduct is 141 ft long overall and 31 ft high.

-The famous 15th century Old Bridge of Doon (Brig O' Doon), of Tam O' Shanter fame, is to the south east.
+The famous 15th century Old Bridge of Doon (Brig O' Doon), of Robert Burns' poem Tam O' Shanter fame, is to the south east.